GermanBread/Windows-Update/README.md

 Want to use Linux and keep the stability of Windows?
 Then this is perfect for you!

+## Prerequisites

+* systemd (.timer and .service, feel free to create services for other init systems)
+* root account (only for install)
+* pacman, apt, dnf, yay and/or paru (for the update part)

 ## Using (run as root pliz)

 `make install` - Install ~~and suffer~~ and enjoy Windows-levels of stability